sgp715/simple_image_annotator/README.md

 # Simple Image Annotator

 ## Description
-I modified a great simple image annotator developed by Sebastian Perez (sgp715).
+I modified a great simple image annotator developed by Sebastian Perez (sgp715) to facilitate browsing forward and backward and to output data in per-image files in KITTI format for easy consumption for object detection using detectnet.
 ![action](./actionshot.png)

 ## Install